Tag

 The best example of asymmetry in co-op.
 It involves at least two players – one of you is defusing a bomb with judicious mouse clicks and cautious wire snips, the other is giving instructions from a bomb-defusing manual.
 Neither player can look at what the other is doing.
 It’s one of the most perfect set-ups for the destruction of a healthy relationship and a fantastic example of leaving the screen itself behind.

 You don’t have to print out the manual to read from it (you could just read the PDF file from a laptop) but we think it’s the best way to play.
 You flip hurriedly through pages, trying to decipher the theory of these explosive devices.
 Then comes the challenge of communicating the quirks and symbols of the page in a way that won’t be misunderstood.
-As the bomb handler, you’re consistently double-checking and second-guessing your team mate as they stammer out their directions.
+As the bomb handler, you’re consistently double-checking and second-guessing your team as they stammer out their directions.
 In the end, you’ve just got to trust them.

 .